Cape Town police seize chatty drivers' cell phones

-CAPE TOWN (Reuters) - Phoning or texting while driving in the South African tourist capital of Cape Town could cost you your cell phone under a new by-law allowing police to confiscate handsets for 24 hours.
+CAPE TOWN, July 6 (Reuters) - Phoning or texting while driving in the South African tourist capital of Cape Town could cost you your cell phone under a new by-law allowing police to confiscate handsets for 24 hours.

 In their first peak-hour blitz since the law came into effect this week, police in unmarked “ghost squad” vehicles seized 16 phones from loquacious and quick-fingered motorists.